Letters from Lodi

 So as one final farewell to this now-classic image, we are sharing one final look at the lady's guises over the last 13 (of 15 total) vintages of Lodi ZinFest.

-First, to give credit where credit is most definitely due, all the ZinFest posters were the work of artist Vince McIndoe whose depictions of the red headed ZinFest beauty was inspired by the Belle Époque — an approximately 40-period in French and Belgian history just before World War I, known as the "Beautiful Age," marked by a burst of artistic creativity and optimism pervasive in culture, fashion and the arts.
+First, to give credit where credit is most definitely due, all the ZinFest posters were the work of artist Vince McIndoe whose depictions of the red-headed ZinFest beauty were inspired by the Belle Époque — an approximately 40-period in French and Belgian history just before World War I, known as the "Beautiful Age," marked by a burst of artistic creativity and optimism pervasive in culture, fashion and the arts.

 Says Stuart Spencer, Lodi Winegrape Commission's Executive Director, “Typically, during our planning, we never over-managed the process, but rather relied on Vince's artistic talent to create a poster that captures the spirit of the event.
 We always looked for the red-haired lady to be the iconic element connecting with people on an emotional level.
 And year after year, Vince delivered the right image!"

-Adds Mr. McIndoe, "My red haired lady was a bit of a gamble at first, but she has become well loved by everyone who has seen our designs.
+Adds Mr. McIndoe, "My red-haired lady was a bit of a gamble at first, but she has become well-loved by everyone who has seen our designs.
 Having attended Zinfest, I have a connection to the people and the splendid beauty of the lake area.
-I am inspired by the Lodi winemakers' wines, and their pride in making it.
+I am inspired by the Lodi winemakers' wines and their pride in making them.

 In 2010, our mythical ZinFest lady cut loose in the spring of one of Lodi's most memorable vintages: